 St Benet’s Abbey

 Keep to the right of the marked channel until passed the Abbey.
-From here to near Acle the Bure is very wide with flat fenland on either side, moorings are available on both banks between here and Thurne Mouth, but this stretch can be quite choppy and the tide flows fast and yachts can pick up a fair speed..
+From here to Acle the Bure is very wide with flat fenland on either side.
+Informal moorings are available between here and Thurne Mouth.
+This stretch can be quite choppy, the tide flows fast and yachts can pick up a fair speed..

 Thurne Mouth is 2 miles below the abbey, to the north two wind pumps can be seen, the white wind pump marks the entrance to Thurne Dyke.

 The Bure turns south towards Upton.
-The moorings at Thurne Mouth and Boundary Farm, Oby are closed, although a new 40 m section of mooring in the area is planned.
+The moorings at Thurne Mouth are closed.
+A new 40 m section of moorings is available at Boundary Farm.

-Upton dyke is 1 ½ miles downstream, it can be shallow at low tide and tricky to navigate between the lines of moored yachts.
-At the head of the dyke is the Eastwood Whelpton boatyard, the village and the White Horse pub is about a 20 minute walk.
+The entrance to Upton dyke is on the right.
+It can be shallow at low tide and tricky to navigate between the lines of moored yachts.
+At the head of the dyke is Eastwood Whelpton boatyard, the village.
+The White Horse pub is about a 20 minute walk.
 I hear their Fish & Chips nights on a Friday are very good.

 Acle Bridge is 1 ¼ miles below Upton Dyke.